Mosaibah/How-To-Deploy-ASP-Dotnet-6-Using-Ngnix/README.md

 And the go throw your Ubontu server using ssh
 1. `cd /var/www`
 2. clone your repository `sudo git clone {repo_url}`
-3. before be build, we need to test our code `sudo dotnet run`, If the project work without error we can know exit from the app by `cntl + c`
+3. before we build, we need to test our code `sudo dotnet run`, If the project work without errors we can now exit from the app by `cntl + c`
 4. build the app `sudo dotnet build`
 5. publish the app `sudo dotnet publish` you will see something like this